Greg-Art/Greg-s_Azubi_project_week_2/README.md

 This is my first excel project using pivot tables.
 In this week, we learned how to use the relevant graphs to represent a dataset

-In this project, I analyzed the National Park Services (NPS) dataset to provide insight on the following:
+In this project, I analyzed the National Park Services (NPS) dataset and I was tasked to figure out the following:

 1. How many people visited different parks in Colorado state?